How To Manage IBS in Children with Success

 So if it stops your child from going to school or playing sports and socialising, then it’s time to look at a FODMAPs diet and trial that.

-Sometimes it could be that it doesn’t necessarily severely affect their day to day life, but children experience pain and discomfort.
+Sometimes it could be that it doesn’t necessarily severely affect their day-to-day life, but children experience pain and discomfort.
 In this scenario, it could be worthwhile exploring to see if the FODMAPs diet can help reduce IBS symptoms.

 You really need to consider the pros and cons when you have fussy eaters.
 They may obviously have a limited variety of foods already.